hoangduytran/blender-manual/manual/grease_pencil/modifiers/generate/line_art.rst

    Optimize rendering by using cached scene data from the first line art modifier in the stack.
    This option has the disadvantage of certain settings becoming unavailable.

-   This option only available when you have more than one Line Art modifier is the same modifier stack and the modifier is not the first Line Art modifier in the stack.
+   This option is only available when you have more than one Line Art modifier in the same modifier stack and the modifier is not the first Line Art modifier in the stack.

 Source Type
    What type of geometry source should line art be generated from.